 These are the five main types of platforms.
 I'm sure there are others, but these seem to cover most of the blogs out there.
 If you have a message you want to get out in to the world, you need to identify what type of voice you have and, therefore, what type of platform you should build.
 I hope this helps.

-If you’d like to learn more about this, you should check out a recent webinar I did on this topic.
-Just click the image below to get instant access to the replay video so you can start watching now.
+If you'd like to learn more about this, you should check out a recent webinar I did on this topic.
+Just click the image below to pick a time.

 If there's a question I didn't answer in the video or in the blog post above, feel free to ask it in the comments below.